DAndrewBox/GML-Extended/Docs/Optional/Time.md

 # unix_timestamp

 Returns a Unix timestamp for the current or given GameMaker datetime.
-If no argument is given, the current datetime is used.

 Originally written by Xot on [GMLscripts](https://www.gmlscripts.com/script/unix_timestamp).